openhab/openhab-addons/addons/binding/org.openhab.binding.mihome/README.md

 // This rule is applicable for every battery powered sensor device rule "Xiaomi Motion Sensor Low Battery" when
-    Channel "mihome:sensor_motion:<ID>:lowBattery" changed to ON then
+    Item MotionSensor_BatteryLow changed to ON then
     <ACTION>
 end